+However, there are indeed cases where dysfunction and pride are not contradictory.
 Being taller than the average Israeli, I lived most of my lifespan thus far in great pain in the neck, because people were almost always shorter, so bending over my neck became natural.
-The constant ache began one day at Elementary; Even in adulthood, it never stopped in my waking life.
+The constant ache began one day at Elementary and resumed.
+Even in adulthood, it never stopped in my waking life.
 I drink coffee even when I'm not tired as it helps with the pain.

-This pain that has been lasting for the majority of my lifetime, has taught me an important lesson in life: Acceptance.
-Perhaps, if my neck wasn't dysfunctional, life would've been harder to endure.
-If you get the reference to my philosophical symbol, my neck has become a pillar that taught me endurance.
+This pain, which has lasted for the majority of my lifetime, has taught me an important lesson in life: Acceptance.
+Perhaps if my neck weren't dysfunctional, life would have been harder to endure.
+If you get the reference to my philosophical symbol, my neck has become a pillar that has taught me endurance.

-With time, I became less and less sensitive to things, to the point of being apathetic, to things that makes many people either disturbed or triggered; Perhaps this is why I write about dark stuff like it's nothing, even if these dark stuff involve myself.
+Over time, I became less and less sensitive to things, to the point of apathy, especially things that disturb or trigger many people.
+Perhaps this is why I write about dark stuff so casually, even when it involves myself.

-A person I once was in contact with eventually left me due to her extreme sensitivity to things I don't regard emotionally so much, and the person whom I consider my "nemesis", abandoned me twice due to my own emotion...
-Of course, when I had the opportunity to ask her, why was she so frightened by a mere emotion, an opportunity which I seized, she didn't answer me.
+A person I once was in contact with eventually left me due to her extreme sensitivity to things I don't regard as emotionally significant.
+The person I consider my "nemesis" abandoned me twice due to my own emotions.
+Of course, when I had the opportunity to ask her why she was so frightened by a mere emotion, an opportunity I seized, she didn't answer me.

 You know, pain isn't that bad once you get used to it.
-The attempt to avoid any pain as much as one can, would most likely be met with failure eventually, because life cannot be lived without a fracture of pain, at least.
+Trying to avoid all pain is likely to fail in the end, because life cannot be lived without experiencing some pain.

 Of course, the enjoyment of pain is illogical and dangerous, as it could lead one to make regrettable things, but if you are already in pain, and might fail at stopping it, why not try to find something good in it?
 You know, to actually better endure it?